1231301695/TT4L_G6_Requirements_Project/SRS.md

 ### **1.3.4 Limitations** {#1.3.4-limitations}

 1. **Digital Literacy Gaps**
-   Parents or guardians with limited access to technical expertise may struggle to navigate the portal, especially if its not fully optimized for mobile devices like smartphones, with simple and user-friendly design.
+   Parents or guardians with limited access to technical expertise may struggle to navigate the system, especially if its not fully optimized for mobile devices like smartphones, with simple and user-friendly design.
 This can lead to difficulties in accessing important academic information, receiving notifications and engaging with students' records actively.

 2. **High Concurrent User Loads**
    During peak usage periods such as subject registration or exam results announcements, the platform might experience slowdowns or even crashes if it is not properly optimized for scalability.
 High traffic volumes can overload servers, causing delays in data retrieval and frustrating users who rely on real-time updates.

 3. **Data Synchronization issues**
-   The portal relies on real-time integration with the Campus Managements System (CMS) and Learning Management System (LMS) to deliver up-to-date information.
+   The system relies on real-time integration with the Campus Managements System (CLiC) and Learning Management System (LMS) to deliver up-to-date information.
 However, synchronisation delays or connection issues between these systems can results in outdated or incomplete data being displayed, potentially affecting decision making and user-trust.

 4. **Security and Privacy Risk**
-   Given the sensitive nature of the data managed by the portal, such as student grades, attendance records, and financial information, robust security measures are crucial.
+   Given the sensitive nature of the data managed by the system, such as student grades, attendance records, and financial information, robust security measures are crucial.
 Insufficient protection can lead to unauthorized access, data breaches, and privacy violations, compromising student confidentiality and institutional trust.

 5. **Manual Data Entry**
    The process of lecturers manually entering grades or marking attendance in the database can introduce human errors, such as typos or incorrect records.
 These inaccuracies can affect student academic records, leading to disputes and requiring time-consuming corrections to maintain data integrity.